berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section02 Building Abstractions with Data.md

 In this case, even if the internal representation of rational numbers change, we don't have to make any modification to the above procedures.
-We only need to change our constructor and selectors.
+We only need to change our constructor and selectors (`make-rat`, `numer`, `denom`).
 This is the best thing about data abstraction.

-## abtraction barriers
+## Abtraction Barriers

 ![](http://farm9.staticflickr.com/8505/8388536641_b8428f32fe_b.jpg)

-Before continuing with more examples of compound data and data abstraction, let us consider some of the issues raised by the rational-number example.
+Before continuing with more examples of compound data and data abstraction, let us consider some of the issues raised by the rational-number example seen previously.
 We defined the rational-number operations in terms of a constructor `make-rat` and selectors `numer` and `denom`.
 In general, the underlying idea of data abstraction is to identify for each type of data object a basic set of